samus42/tkk/oryxnoknight.md

 Btw, the team might want to **practice jumping to the Daughter platforms** before you start it off.
 Make sure you agility is set high enough.

 #### The Gang's All Here!
-OK, while the team is assembled and waiting for the runner, there a couple of things should do:
+OK, while the team is assembled and waiting for the runner, there a couple of things you should do:
 1. Check on the Ogre closest to the platform you were on, feel free to drop their health a bit more (without killing them).
-2. Hide in the Blessing bubble after the shield is stolen because Oryx is going to shoot at you once.
+2. Hide in the Blessing bubble after the shield is stolen because Oryx is going to shoot at you once or twice.
 3. Take pot shots at the Vessel after his shield has been stolen.

 Once the runner has joined you with the shield, try to take down the Vessel before Oryx slams.
 If you don't, not a huge deal, but he moves around so you'll have to find him again.